Needle felting is a craft that involves repeatedly stabbing a needle into a piece of wool in order to stiffen and shape it into the desired form.

 However, finger protectors may be helpful or beginners who want to avoid stabbing their fingers while needle felting.

-Even if you are slow and careful, it is almost a guarantee that you’ll poke yourself!
+Even if you are slow and careful, it is almost guaranteed that you’ll poke yourself!

 Needle Felting Video Tutorials